Home » Koh Mak » Koh Mak Beaches

 Ao Kao Beach on the south west coast is the most popular of the Koh Mak beaches.

-The wonderful long sweep of sand has plenty of accommodation, with perhaps its premier resort at Ao Kao Resort and other smaller resorts such as Baan Koh Mak, By The Sea and Lazy Day the Resort.
+The wonderful long sweep of sand has plenty of accommodation, with perhaps its premier resorts at Ao Kao White Sand Beach Resort and By The Sea, alongside the small hotel at Makathanee Resort and other smaller spotss such as Baan Koh Mak and Lazy Day the Resort.

 The remote Laem Tookata Beach was home to a handful of cheap backpacker bungalows but all are now closed as the area is redeveloped.
 Easily reachable by kayak,Koh Rayang Nok and Koh Rayang Nai lie offshore.